Monday, March 18, 2024

 8. Many imperial and ex-imperial planets have extreme caste hierarchies, with entire categories of labor or realms of human activity relegated to certain oppressed groups.
 Some in the uppermost castes will not deign to use their hands in public; much more common is a taboo observed even down to the lower middle classes against stooping in public, or indeed touching the ground or taking anything directly from the ground.
 The notion of an "upright person" is taken very literally.

-12. Thalatta is a watery world in the union whose population mostly lives on fishing, farming, and herding, but which is also home to a number of prominent universities and research institutes.
-It is considered one of the most ideologically unreliable worlds in the union, but is also a source of pride and an invaluable asset.
+12. Thalatta is a watery world in the Continuum whose population mostly lives on fishing, farming, and herding, but which is also home to a number of prominent universities and research institutes.
+It is considered one of the most ideologically unreliable worlds in the Continuum, but is also a source of pride and an invaluable asset.

-14. The colors of the empire are stark and bold: red, white, purple, and black.
-The colors of the union are estival and autumnal: green, gold, and orange.
+14. The colors of the Empire are stark and bold: red, white, purple, and black.
+The colors of the Continuumare estival and autumnal: green, gold, and orange.
 Blue, associated with long-lost Earth, is everywhere a symbol of faith, hope, and forbidden knowledge.

 15. Among the Recusant Worlds—many of them—the Rule is weaker, treated as superstition and hidebound tradition, not immanent law.
 On some worlds it is distorted or barely known.
 Here, the otherwise-forbidden is often part of daily life: cybernetic modification, genetic tailoring, thinking machines.
 These worlds, as a general rule, do not long endure.